 Craig led his 2006 Saint Francis team to the school's first-ever appearance in the NEC championship match.
 He guided the Red Flash to a 10-7-3 mark, which tied a school record that was previously set in Craig's second season with the program in 2004.

-Prior to joining the Dartmouth staff, Craig served as an assistant coach at his alma mater Gordon College in Wenham, Mass., from 1995-96.
-During his tenure at Gordon, the Fighting Scots posted a 30-8-4 record and qualified for the Eastern Collegiate Athletic Conference (ECAC) Tournament both seasons.
+Prior to joining the Dartmouth staff, Craig served as an assistant coach at his alma mater, Gordon College, in Wenham, Massachusetts, from 1995-96.
+During his tenure at Gordon, the Fighting Scots posted a 30-8-4 record and qualified for the Eastern Collegiate Athletic Conference (ECAC) tournament both seasons.

 Craig, a native of Westford, Massachusetts, is a 1993 graduate of Gordon College with a bachelor's degree in mathematics.
 He earned one varsity letter at the University of Massachusetts Lowell before transferring to Gordon College, where he lettered twice.
 Craig helped Gordon College to the Commonwealth Coast Conference championship in 1992.
 He earned a master's degree in education from the University of Massachusetts Lowell in 1997.
 He is a member of the NSCAA and holds a USSF B License.

 Craig and his wife, Erin, are the parents of four children, Noah, Micah, Jonah and Mattea.